Katy de la Cruz

-Katy de la Cruz (born Catalina Mangahas de la Cruz; February 13, 1907 – November 10, 2004) was a leading Filipina singer who specialized in jazz vocals and torch songs in a hon career that lasted eight decades.
+Katy de la Cruz (born Catalina Mangahas de la Cruz; February 13, 1907 – November 10, 2004) was a leading Filipina singer who specialized in jazz vocals and torch songs in a long career that lasted eight decades.
 Hailed as "The Queen of Filipino Jazz" and as "The Queen of Bodabil", she was, by the age of 18, the highest paid entertainer in the Philippines.
 De la Cruz also appeared in films and received a FAMAS Best Supporting Actress Award in 1953.

 Early life

 Catalina de la Cruz was born in Bustos, Bulacan.
 Even as a young child, de la Cruz would be hired to sing at town fiestas, and at intermissions during cockfights and boxing matches.
 Her formal schooling ended at the third grade.

 In 1914, when she was seven years old, she was hired by the owner of a Manila film theater to sing to the audiences in between movie screenings.
 Such performances were typical in Manila theaters during that period, and from those routines would emerge a distinct genre eventually known as bodabil.
 She learned her songs through listening to phonograph records, and mastered the English language with the help of her brother.